What are intraocular lenses (IOLs)?

-Before IOLs, patients had to use thick eyeglasses or special contact lenses after cataract removal.
-After a refractive lens exchange using premium IOLs, patients can experience a reduced or eliminated need for glasses or contacts.
+Before intraocular lenses, patients had to use thick eyeglasses or special contact lenses after cataract removal.
+After a refractive lens exchange using premium IOLs, patients reduce their need for glasses or contacts.
+Wickerpark Eye Center is excited to offer many options for intraocular lenses, including:

 "Wicker Park Eye Center helped me immensely during my short stay in Chicago!
 I lost my contacts and didn't have glasses, and needed to drive 100 miles back home, and Tania from Wicker Park Eye Center was so kind and patient.
 Thank you again for all the help!"- J.M. / Google / Jun 19, 2021